RyanGrieb/OpenCiv/README.md

 The game isn't complete, so its not recommended:

-To run a local instance, type `npm install` in /OpenCiv/, /OpenCiv/client, /OpenCiv/server then, `npm start` in /OpenCiv/
+To run a local instance, type `npm run install-all`, then `npm start` in the /OpenCiv/ directory
-TODO: Make a npm script to install all dependencies in all directories

 ## How do I play this?